-- Use a vacuum cleaner or compressed air to remove dirt from inside the A/C unit. - 2.
-Blow compressed air through the evaporator fins from blower side (A) first.
+- 1. Use a vacuum cleaner or compressed air to remove dirt from inside the unit. - 2.
+Blow compressed air through the evaporator fins from the blower side (A) first as shown.
 Direct the air straight into the evaporator to prevent fin damage.
 A nozzle extension makes this procedure easier. - 3.
-Repeat Step 2, page 308 at the side (B) opposite the blowers.
+Repeat the previous step from the side (B) opposite the blowers.